arinet/gulp-usemin/README.md

 #### cssBundlePath
 Type: `String`
 Can be used in place of a build block path defined in the HTML.
 If specified this path will be used instead of the HTML build block.
 Applies only to the .css bundle path.
+If used without specifying outputCssPath, it will determine the file output location.

 #### jsBundlePath
 Type: `String`
 Can be used in place of a build block path defined in the HTML.
 If specified this path will be used instead of the HTML build block.
 Applies only to the .js bundle path.
+If used without specifying outputJsPath, it will determine the file output location.

+#### outputJsPath
+Type: `String`
+If specified this path will be used as the output location of the js build block, decoupling the actual output path from the specified build block path.
+Can be used with the outputRelativePath.
+This does not affect the build block path.

+#### outputCssPath
+Type: `String`
+If specified this path will be used as the output location of the css build block, decoupling the actual output path from the specified build block path.
+Can be used with the outputRelativePath.
+This does not affect the build block path.

 #### enableAsyncJs
 Type: `Boolean`
-Used to add the async flag to the ```<script src="..." async></script>``` tag
+Used to add the async flag to all the ```<script src="..." async></script>``` tags

 ## Use case